plainduck67/game_engine_tutorial/Lessons/Lesson01.md

 ### Recap & What’s Next

 Great job!
 You used `@dataclass` to slash boilerplate and learned why `field(default_factory=list)` keeps each player’s gear separate.
-In the next lesson you’ll expand the `characters.py` module with an `Enemy` class and wire up basic combat logic.
-Adventure awaits!
+In the next lesson you’ll expand the `characters.py` module with an `Enemy` class and wire up basic combat